Maybe (Sick Puppies song)

-"Maybe" is the third single from Sick Puppies' third album Tri-Polar, which impacted rock radio on 22 June 2010.
+"Maybe" is the third single from Sick Puppies' third album Tri-Polar, released on 22 June 2010.
 A remix version was made for pop radio stations, and the official music video.

 The song features a bright sound characteristic of post-grunge.

 The song was featured as iTunes' single of the week on the week of December 18–25, 2010.

 Music video

-The music video was released on 12 October 2010 on Yahoo music and the official website of Sick Puppies.
+The music video was released on 12 October 2010 on Yahoo Music and the official website of Sick Puppies.
 It shows two people who had had enough of their respective jobs in the middle of nowhere, and they separately move to Venice Beach to improve their lives, and by the end of the video, they meet up.
 Actors Tanner Novlan and Kayla Ewell play the two people who met each other (coincidentally, they would be married in real life five years later).
 The video also shows the band playing on a highway.
 It was directed by Travis Kopach, the performance footage was shot in the Mojave Desert.